fostroll/mordl/doc/README_SUPPLEMENTS.md

 **allow_copy** (`bool`): whether to allow **copy** edit operation.

-Return a tuple of edit operation that is needed to transform **str_from** to **str_to**.
+Returns a tuple of edit operations that are needed to transform **str_from** to **str_to**.

-To apply those operations to the string, call:
+To apply these operations to the string, call:
 ```python
 LemmaTagger.apply_editops(str_from, ops)
 ```